UBC-DSCI/introduction-to-datascience-python/source/classification1.md

-In this chapter and the next, we will study a data set of [digitized breast cancer image features](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29), created by Dr. William H. Wolberg, W. Nick Street, and Olvi L. Mangasarian {cite:p}`streetbreastcancer`. \index{breast cancer}
+In this chapter and the next, we will study a data set of [digitized breast cancer image features](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29), created by Dr. William H. Wolberg, W. Nick Street, and Olvi L. Mangasarian {cite:p}`streetbreastcancer`.
 Each row in the data set represents an image of a tumor sample, including the diagnosis (benign or malignant) and several other measurements (nucleus texture, perimeter, area, and more).
 Diagnosis for each image was conducted by physicians.

 As with all data analyses, we first need to formulate a precise question that we want to answer.
-Here, the question is *predictive*: \index{question!classification} can we use the tumor image measurements available to us to predict whether a future tumor image (with unknown diagnosis) shows a benign or malignant tumor?
+Here, the question is *predictive*: can we use the tumor image measurements available to us to predict whether a future tumor image (with unknown diagnosis) shows a benign or malignant tumor?
 Answering this